 IRA Eligible Precious Metals

-Adding precious metals to your IRA account can be game-changing for an investor as it provides more diversification to your portfolio.
+IRA-Eligible Precious Metals can be game-changing for an investor as it provides more diversification to your portfolio.
 However, there are stringent regulations and rules regarding which precious metals are allowed in an IRA.

 The IRS has laid out crystal clear rules for the purity of the metals and which metals can be allowed in an IRA.